-Endometriosis is a common, treatable disease that affects over six million women worldwide and is known to be present in thirty percent of women with infertility.
+Endometriosis is a common, treatable disease that affects over six million women in the US and Canada and is known to be present in thirty percent of women with infertility.
 If detected and treated in a timely manner, endometriosis does not have to affect your fertility success.

 The fertility specialists at Boston IVF are experts in the diagnosis and treatment of all stages of endometriosis.
 We have over 30 years of experience in dealing with this complex disease.